Why Guinea Fowl Are So Weird (And How I Deal With It)

 Screenshot of a text message conversation about guinea fowl panicking in the rain.
 One person expresses frustration over their non-stop panic, while the other reassures them that the birds will adjust.

-Guinea fowl logic: Water in a dish?
+Guinea logic: Water in a dish?
 Totally fine.
 Water falling from the sky?
-Pure chaos.
-If you’ve ever raised guineas, you know the struggle!
+End of the world!!!

 As you can see, they may still take off, despite your efforts to train them.